 Nureva audio enables “best classroom ever” at UNC

-University of North Carolina Professor Julie Dixon is a North Carolina Media & Journalism Hall of Fame member, with 30 years’ experience as a publicist.
-She has taught at some of the top universities in America, so when she declares that a certain classroom is “the BEST classroom that I have taught in … EVER!!,” you pay attention to those all-caps and exclamation points.
+University of North Carolina at Chapel Hill professor Julie Dixon is a North Carolina Media & Journalism Hall of Fame member, with 30 years’ experience as a publicist.
+She has taught at some of the top universities in the United States, so when she declares that a certain classroom is “the BEST classroom that I have taught in … EVER!!,” you pay attention to those all-caps and exclamation points.

 The classroom in question is room 58 in Carroll Hall, home of the Hussman School of Journalism and Media on the UNC campus.
 What’s so great about room 58?
 Well, there is the wow factor.
 As a space designed to support hybrid learning, it has cutting-edge audiovisual tech, from an abundance of displays, including a massive 220-incher, to the advanced audio system (more about that in a minute) to the desks and the overall “vibrancy,” as Julie describes it.
 It’s the showcase it was built to be, and when Julie tweeted out photos of the room, the overall response was, well, “wow!”